-Ever found yourself wanting to download a Udemy course for limitless offline viewing?
+Ever found yourself wanting to keep a Udemy course handy for offline learning?
 You're definitely not the only one.
-I've put together this walkthrough to show you straightforward, secure, and current ways to get your videos for offline viewing on a Mac or Windows PC.
+I've put together this guide to walk through straightforward, secure, and up-to-date options for offline viewing on a Mac or Windows PC (where the platform allows).
 My own need for a more flexible study schedule and a way to organize my materials without an internet connection is what led me to figure all this out.
 Let's dive in.

 I believe most of you have found Udemy to be an absolute powerhouse for picking up new skills online.
 It doesn't matter if you're deep into a career, running a small shop, or just curious about the world—this platform has something for you.